Fire-SP/Fluid-Sim/README.md

 # Fluid-Sim
 Simple Air/ water sim

-Current build ( 0.3.1 ) has..
+Current build ( 0.3.2 ) has..

-Digging of terrain
+Digging and creation of terrain

 Dam/wall building

 Togglable weather cycle

 Ground "dryness" level that changes visuals

+Erosion based on sediment and rock hardness systems

 is on a 75x75 grid and run around 25 fps.